department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/how-to-apply.md

       description: Find out how to get a VA-backed purchase loan to buy a home.
     - url: /housing-assistance/home-loans/loan-types/native-american-direct-loan/
       title: Native American Direct Loan (NADL)
-      description: Find out if you can get a NADL loan to buy, build, or improve a home on Federal Trust Land.
+      description: Find out if you can get a NADL loan to buy, build, or improve a home on federal trust land.
     - url: /housing-assistance/home-loans/loan-types/interest-rate-reduction-loan/
       title: Interest Rate Reduction Refinance Loan (IRRRL)
       description: Find out how to get an IRRRL loan to refinance an existing loan.